When can I apply?

 4. Submit your application

-All applications, supporting images and documents need to be sent by email (not via post) to firstname.lastname@example.org (see Guidance Notes for further information).
+Your completed application form, supporting images and documents need to be sent by email (not via post) to firstname.lastname@example.org (see the Application Guidance Notes for further information).
 If email submission is not possible or if you have trouble submitting your application, please contact the WFN office.

 Please note that emailed submissions that have multiple attachments of large file size will likely result in delivery failure.

-When submitting multiple files, it is best to do this by spreading them out over several separate emails.
+When submitting multiple files or large files (such as photographs), it is best to do this by spreading them out over several separate emails.
 This will keep the overall file size of the email low and reduce the risk of delivery failure.